 - Once the pre-deployment problem analysis has checked for any potential issues, you’ll be taken to the summary of objects to deploy page.

 - Click on the Jira updates tab, add in your ticket reference, and you’re all set!
+When adding ticket references you can search ticket titles or descriptions to find the ones you need.
 From there you can either validate and schedule the deployment or deploy instantly as usual.

 Within Jira, any actions performed will have been automatically recorded for you in your Jira ticket.